Best Organic Cleansers for Sensitive Skin in 2026

 Immediate redness or flushing after washing means the cleanser is triggering an inflammatory response.
 This isn’t normal, despite what some people think.
 Healthy cleansing shouldn’t cause visible redness.

 Increased breakouts after starting a new cleanser often signal irritation, not purging.
-True purging only happens with active ingredients like retinoids—not cleansers.
+True purging occurs only with active ingredients such as retinoids—not cleansers.
 If you’re breaking out, your skin barrier is likely compromised and allowing bacteria to penetrate more easily.

 Persistent dryness despite religious moisturizer application suggests your cleanser is working against you.
-You shouldn’t need to layer on three different moisturizing products to recover from washing your face.
+You shouldn’t need to layer three different moisturizers to recover from washing your face.

 The 48-Hour Patch Test Method